silmae/HyperBlend/README.md

 You will also need open-source 3D-modeling and rendering software Blender, which you can download and install from ([blender.org](blender.org)).
 At least versions 2.8x and 2.9x should work (developed on version 2.93.5).
+Change your Blender executable path to `constants.py`.

 ## Working principle